HeleneKW/HeleneKW/README.md

 - 👋 Hi, I’m @HeleneKW
 - 🌱 I’m currently learning to do data analysis in Python
-- 💞️ I’m looking to collaborate on experiments around digital lives, using digital methods and social data.
+- 💞️ I’m looking to collaborate on experiments on improving the working environment
-- 📫 How to reach me: send an email to hw@sodas.ku.dk

 <!---
 HeleneKW/HeleneKW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.